The Bankrate promise

-If you’re in need of some money and you’re ready to hustle, there are plenty of legitimate ways to make some extra money.
-While some options won’t earn you much, they may be enough to help you make that credit card payment or cover gas for your car.
+If you’re in need of some extra income, there are numerous opportunities to take on a side job or complete some basic tasks and earn money.
+While some options won’t earn you much, they may be enough to help you make that credit card payment or cover the cost of gas for your car.

 Here are 20 ways to make money online and offline while maintaining some flexibility in your schedule.